glouppe/info8010-deep-learning/lecture5.md

 ---

-# Visual perception
+class: middle

-In 1959-1962, David Hubel and Torsten Wiesel identify the neural basis of information processing in the **visual system**.
+In 1959-1962, David Hubel and Torsten Wiesel identify the neural basis of information processing in the .bold[visual system].
 They are awarded the Nobel Prize of Medicine in 1981 for their discovery.

 .grid.center[